Stat Trek

 Teach yourself statistics

-Statistics problems often involve comparisons between two independent sample proportions.
-This lesson explains how to compute probabilities associated with differences between proportions.
+Statistics problems often involve comparisons between sample proportions from two independent populations.
+This lesson describes the sampling distribution for the difference between sample proportions and explains how to compute the standard error for the difference between sample proportions.

 Suppose we have two populations with proportions equal to P1 and P2.
 Suppose further that we take all possible samples of size n1 and n2.
 And finally, suppose that the following assumptions are valid.

-• The samples are independent; that is, observations in population 1 are not affected by observations in population 2, and vice versa.
+• The samples are independent; that is, observations selected from population 1 are not affected by observations selected from population 2, and vice versa.

-• The set of differences between sample proportions will be normally distributed.
+• The sampling distribution for the difference between independent sample proportions will be approximately normally distributed.
 We know this from the central limit theorem.

 • The expected value of the difference between all possible sample proportions is equal to the difference between population proportions.
 Thus, E(p1 - p2) = P1 - P2.